Perhaps at no time in the history of U.S. business has the role of CEO as an organization’s primary communicator been more important.

 As SJR has found, there are big benefits to embracing these new expectations.
 During the early weeks of the pandemic, our CEO Leaderboard rankings found that the executives who communicate frequently while expressing empathy and support for their employees and customers saw the highest reputational scores.
 And in a recent assessment of leading executive communications following the Capitol riots, we found a similar set of factors influencing positive perception of statements made.

 Given what’s at stake, CEOs have every reason to improve their communication skills.
 The following are three lessons learned from some of today’s smart CEO communicators.

 Keep it real

 Garnering the trust of audiences who might be skeptical of a CEO’s motives is no easy task.
-That’s why it’s critical for CEO messages to come across as genuine, not as canned communications crafted by a marketing department.
+That’s why it’s critical for CEO messages to come across as genuine, not as canned communications crafted by a marketing or communications team.

-For CEOs accustomed to delivering dry financial results to investors, telling a good story may not be top of mind.
+For CEOs accustomed to delivering financial results to investors or delivering an approved statement during a moment of crisis, telling a good story may not be top of mind.

 Speak like a servant leader

 Back in 1970, Robert K. Greenleaf, a former AT&T executive, coined the term “servant leader” to describe leaders who focus primarily on the growth and well-being of the people and the communities to which they belong.